 Another resource is the Office of Pesticide Programs' Web page on Pest Control Devices: http://www.epa.gov/pesticides/factsheets/devices.htm

-The Safe Drinking Water Hotline provides information about local drinking water quality; drinking water standards; public drinking water systems; source water protection; large capacity residential septic systems; commercial and industrial septic systems; injection wells; and drainage wells.
+If you have questions about the safety of your drinking water, please contact the Safe Drinking Water Hotline provides information about local drinking water quality; drinking water standards; public drinking water systems; source water protection; large capacity residential septic systems; commercial and industrial septic systems; injection wells; and drainage wells.
 They can be contacted at:

 Hours: Monday through Friday (except Federal Holidays) 10:00 a.m. - 4:00 p.m., EST

 Safe Drinking Water Hotline